source-foundry/Slice-docs/content/docs/install.md

 Download the [latest Windows .exe installer](https://github.com/source-foundry/Slice/releases/latest) in our Releases.

 Launch the installer, acknowledge the license, and follow the instructions.
 You will have the option to set a desktop icon during installation.
-When the install process completes, type "Slice" in the Win 10 Search bar or click the desktop icon to launch the application.
+Following installation, type "Slice" in the Win 10 Search bar or click the desktop icon to launch the application.

 ## Linux